B

 Even though some breeds thrive on mixing meat with their dry food, this is not the case with the British Timber wolf.
 While one meal of the day can be made of raw food, dry food should be served in a clean bowl during a separate meal.

 If the meat is cooked, the British Timber may appreciate a meal with turkey and chicken.
-Like all other breeds, the British Timber should never be served pork as it can harm the digestive system.
+Like other breeds, the British Timber should not be served raw or undercooked pork due to the risk of parasites, but plain, cooked pork can be fed in moderation.

 Since the Northern Inuit dog can eat up to six cups of dry food in a single day, you may want to track how much they eat when not consuming raw meat.